cairo-book/cairo-book/src/ch07-05-separating-modules-into-different-files.md

 module tree.
-Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you’ve put the `mod` statement), other files in your project should refer to the loaded file’s code using a path to where it was declared, as covered in the [“Paths for Referring to an Item in the Module Tree”][paths]<!-- ignore --> section.
+Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you’ve put the `mod` statement), other files in your project should refer to the loaded file’s code using a path to where it was declared, as covered in the [Paths for Referring to an Item in the Module Tree](ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md) section.
 In other words, `mod` is _not_ an “include” operation that you may have seen in other programming languages.

 Next, we’ll extract the `hosting` module to its own file.
 The process is a bit